This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • A company can opt to wind up voluntarily or compulsorily.

-• A voluntary winding up is done on a basis of mutual agreement of the shareholders and the shareholders.
+• A voluntary winding up is done on the basis of mutual agreement of the shareholders.

 • A compulsory winding up is where the life of a company is brought to an end because it failed to meet its obligations.